AhmetZamanis/UsedCarKicksClassification/Report.md

     69958 2008.0000     JEEP       PATRIOT 2WD 4C

     Size values of other rows with same model:

     LARGE TRUCK
     MEDIUM SUV
     MEDIUM
     SMALL SUV

+We have a column recording whether a car’s make is GM, Chrysler, Ford, or another brand.
+I doubt we need this, as this information is already built into the Make column.

 ``` python
 # Unnecessary column, information already incorporated in Make.
 Drop it